 Silent brainstorming techniques

 Silent brainstorming methods involve groups and individuals who come up with ideas in writing or through another quiet medium.
-Consider the following silent brainstorming techniques for group and individual ideation:
+Examples of this type of technique include:

 2. Starbursting method